-Existing employment sites and premises and allocated future employment sites, will be protected from change of use to alternative non-employment uses.
-Applicants will be expected to demonstrate that the site has been actively marketed for employment use for a continuous period of at least twelve months before any such change of use will be considered.

-In order to sustain and grow Ledbury as a prosperous local centre, the loss of employment land to non-employment will not be supported unless the existing use is no longer economically viable and the site has been marketed at a reasonable price for at least a year for that, and any other suitable employment or service trade uses.
+The change of use of employment land and premises to non-employment uses, for which planning permission is required, will not be supported unless it can be demonstrated that continued employment use is no longer economically viable, through the provision of evidence showing that the site or premises have been actively and openly marketed at the market value for the existing use/other suitable employment uses, for at least a 12 month In order to sustain and grow Ledbury as a prosperous local centre, the loss of employment land to nonemployment will not be supported unless the existing use is no longer economically viable and the site has been marketed at a reasonable price for at least a year for that, and any other suitable employment or service trade uses.
+Ledbury's New Employment Sites Maps 11, 12 and 13 show Land South of the Little Marcle Road (identified in the Herefordshire Core Strategy as an area in which new employment uses will be supported), Land North of the Viaduct (identified in the Herefordshire

-Poor quality employment land should be improved, rather than changed to a different use.

-Identified Employment Sites

-The following sites are identified as appropriate locations for new employment land.

-I. Land South of Little Marcle Road

-Identified within the Core Strategy as an area in which new employment development will be supported.
-Not a allocated site in that the HCS did not accompany the designation with a red line plan.
-Uses other than employment in this vicinity will not be supported (see Map 11)

-2. Land north of the Viaduct

-Allocated as part of the strategic Viaduct allocation (Map 12) within the Core Strategy, this site lies between existing employment land off Bromyard Road and proposed housing at land north of the Viaduct.

-3. Lower Road Trading Estate

-Granted permission in 2018 this site is in an employment area and is not considered suitable for other uses (Map 13).

-The sites identified in EE1.3 are identified as suitable locations for new employment land.
-The land south of Little Marcle Road is identified as a potential location for new employment land in the Core Strategy, without a defined boundary.
-Land in this area will not be considered suitable for residential development.

-Objective EE2:

-Promote and enhance facilities necessary to attract visitors and to encourage tourism.
+Core Strategy as land for employment use) and Lower Road Trading Estate (granted planning permission for employment use in 2018).
+Objective EE2: Promote and enhance facilities necessary to attract visitors and to encourage tourism.

-Policy EE2.I

-Promoting Visitor Accommodation

-Proposals which increase local hotel and visitor accommodation provision in, and in the vicinity of, the town for both business and leisure purposes, provided proposals are consistent with other policies.
-Proposals supported within the Settlement Boundary include:

-- Hotels - Bed & Breakfasts

-Outside the settlement boundary the re-use of existing buildings, that are structurally sound and capable of conversion without complete or substantial reconstruction and conversion, to self-catering tourism units will be supported.

 Ledbury has excellent accommodation in old coaching inns such as the Feathers Hotel, Talbot Inn and The Royal Oak.
-There are a handful of B&B establishments and holiday lets, however for a town the size of Ledbury, with its heritage assets and attractions, there is a paucity of visitor accommodation.
+There are a handful of B&B establishments and holiday lets, however for a town the size of Policy EE2.1 Promoting Visitor Accommodation Proposals which increase local hotel and visitor accommodation provision in the urban area will be supported, subject to respecting local character, residential amenity and highway safety.
+Outside the urban area the re-use of existing buildings, that are structurally sound and capable of conversion without complete or substantial reconstruction and conversion, to self-catering tourism units will be supported.
+Ledbury, with its heritage assets and attractions, there is a paucity of visitor accommodation.
 The nearest budget hotel for the business traveller is the Premier Inn, located at the end of the M50 near Ross on Wye.
 As a consequence, if the town expands as a tourist destination and business centre, it will need to provide a better visitor infrastructure.
 Moreover, a new hotel would provide employment opportunities.

-Objective EE3:

-Promote the Town Centre as the destination of choice for retail, leisure and community activities, in order to enhance the appearance and historic character of the town.

-Retail Areas & Provision

-Map 14 overleaf defines the current primary and secondary shopping areas for ground floor units.

-To preserve the current character, the change of use of AI (Shops,) A3 (Restaurants & Cafes) or A4 (Drinking Establishments) to other use classes in the primary shopping area will not be supported.
+Objective EE3: Promote the Town Centre as the destination of choice for retail, leisure and community activities, in order to enhance the appearance and historic character of the town.
+Ledbury has a thriving centre made up predominantly of independent shops, food outlets, services and pubs.
+A residents' survey undertaken for the Town Plan showed that over 70% do their main food shopping in Ledbury; and a visitor survey showed that over 90% value the variety of shops.
+The retail area is focused along the Homend and High Street with secondary provision on intersecting streets.
+Local butchers and Policy EE3.1 Retail Areas & Provision Map 14 overleaf defines the current primary and secondary shopping frontages for ground floor units.
+To preserve the current character, the change of use of AI (Shops,) A3 (Restaurants & Cafes ) or A4 (Drinking Establishments) to other use classes in the primary shopping area will not be supported.
 New AI, A3 and A4 provision will be supported within the primary and secondary shopping areas.